 \subsection{TF-${\mu}$SR Measurements}

 Figure~\ref{fig3} compares the TF-$\mu$SR spectra for ZrRuAs at temperatures above (10~K) and below (0.27~K) $T_{\rm c}$, measured in an applied magnetic field of 100~mT.
 Above $T_{\rm c}$, TF-$\mu$SR spectra show a small relaxation due to the presence of random local fields associated with the nuclear magnetic moments.
 In the superconducting state, the formation of the flux line lattice (FLL) causes an inhomogeneous distribution of magnetic field which increases the relaxation rate of the $\mu$SR signal.
-Assuming a Gaussian field distribution, observed TF-$\mu$SR asymmetry spectra can be analyzed using an oscillatory decaying Gaussian function with the following functional form,
+Assuming a Gaussian field distribution, observed TF-$\mu$SR asymmetry spectra can be analyzed using